 Raisens are known to be high on glycaemic index and have a rating of 64 according to Harvard Medical School.
-The glycaemic index of dates is on the average side, but prunes are the ones that have are low in glucaemic index with a rating of 29 on scale.
+The glycaemic index of dates is on the average side, but prunes are the ones that have are low in glycemic index with a rating of 29 on the scale.

-One of the most dangerous components used is sulphur dioxide, which is known for its unpleasant smell that is created by burning coal or oil and is also used as disinfectant, beaching agent and as a food preservative.
-According to the U.S. National Library of Medicine, sulphur dioxide is not harmful if consumed in small amounts, but according to Food Matters, the acceptable daily intake for a 10 year old who weighs 21kg is about 15mg per day, which is equivalent to one dried apricot.
+One of the most dangerous components used is sulphur dioxide, which is known for its unpleasant smell that is created by burning coal or oil and is also used as disinfectant, bleaching agent and as a food preservative.
+According to the U.S. National Library of Medicine, sulphur dioxide is not harmful if consumed in small amounts, but according to Food Matters, the acceptable daily intake for a 10-year-old who weighs 21kg is about 15mg per day, which is equivalent to one dried apricot.

 While the cons appear frightening, do not cross the dried fruit off the grocery list completely.
-There are studies that suggest that when eaten with control, they can be helpful for people who look up on losing weight.
+There are studies that suggest that when eaten with control, they can be helpful for people who look at losing weight.
 So remember that moderation is the key.

 Image Source: Getty

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.